jsohlendorff/continuous_time_LTMLE/note.typ

 for treatment visits only depend on $history(k-1)$ and not on $tilde(T)_y$.

 Further work is needed to cast this framework into a coarsening at random (CAR) framework (@onrobinsformula).
+// JOHAN: the following may be correct but is also a show stopper?
 In particular, it is currently unclear whether the parameter $Psi_tau (P)$ depends on the distribution of treatment visitation times and treatment assignment and whether the identification conditions impose restrictions on the distribution of the observed data process.